stanford-ppl/spatial-multiverse/docs/demo.md

 ## Introduction

-This shows some end-to-end tutorials.
+This shows some end-to-end tutorials for running TensorFlow on the Amazon F1.
 We will look at 2 CNNs:

 * LeNet
 * ResNet-50 (two versions: Original Publication and Official TensorFlow)